 In my blog post about winds aloft there is a loop of satellite images for a week in winter 2008.
 It shows that the big cloud features in the mid-latitudes typically travel from west to east.
 In other words, the features you see on weather maps affecting New Zealand have usually started out roughly in the area of southern Australia.

 There are exceptions to this, and a notable one that comes to mind is when tropical cyclones or sub-tropical depressions move southwards onto the Tasman Sea/New Zealand area.
 A couple of famous examples are tropical cyclone Giselle in April 1968 (the "Wahine" Storm that devastated Wellington and many other parts of NZ) and tropical cyclone Bola in March 1988 (that badly flooded the Gisborne region).

 Sometimes, too, the Highs or Lows seem to grind to a halt and this is another variation on the westerly pattern.
 But despite these exceptions it is true that most of our weather does come from the west.
-This result also relates to the "red sky at night" saying that Ross Marsden discussed a couple of months ago.
+This result also relates to the "red sky at night" saying that Ross Marsden discussed in his blog.

 I'd like to present you with another interesting aspect to this typical movement, and if you've looked at a lot of sequences of weather maps you may have spotted it.
 Have you ever noticed that the depressions ("L"s) usually drift slightly southwards within the westerly pattern?
 Conversely, anticyclones ("H"s) usually drift slightly northwards within the westerlies.

 I've put together an animated sequence of weather maps for you to see for yourself.
 There's some jumpiness due to small scale effects, but I hope you can pick up the general trend.

 The maps are Mean Sea Level analyses (fronts omitted) from 14 to 20 August 2009.